Ponsaranya/Weather-proj/README.md

 Forecast Accuracy: Enhance weather forecasting algorithms.
 Conclusion:
 The Weather Forecast Application offers a streamlined experience for accessing accurate weather information through location-based services and interactive map features, catering to diverse user needs and preferences.

+AS WEATHER.PHP(ACCESSING LOCATION) IS IN PHP FILE THAT ALONE IS NOT WORKING